Meet our teachers

 Directing, Acting, Stage Combat

-Nic is an actor, stuntman, combat choreographer, SAG-AFTRA member, certified with the Society of American Fight Directors, and has studied at the British Academy of Stage & Screen Combat.
+Nic is a CAA alumn, stuntman, combat choreographer, actor, SAG-AFTRA member, certified with the Society of American Fight Directors, and has studied at the British Academy of Stage & Screen Combat.
 He has fight directed numerous comedic and dramatic works here and abroad for professional and community theatres, colleges, and high schools.
 Nicolas has worked with both children and adult actors. as a director and stunt coordinator.
 He is happy to educate young actors on how to act out violence on stage in a safe and clear manner.

 Drawing and Murals

-Dillon is an award-winning mural artist, alum of Croton-Harmon schools, and a BFA major in animation at FIT.
+Dillon is an award-winning mural artist, alum of CAA and Croton-Harmon schools, and graduate of FIT with a BFA in animation.
 Many of Dillon's own murals can be found in the Village of Croton on Hudson.
 He recently won a National award from Essentia Water to design a billboard mural which was displayed in NYC.
 Essentia featured him in this video.
 Watch a video of Dillon creating a mural for Pampered Pet in Croton on Hudson.
 Dillon collaborated with PVC students to make their creative ideas and visions a reality with a mural created in the school.

 Japanese language, Origami